MacBook Pro affichant un éditeur de code

 Before you start, it is necessary to have followed the steps in the previous article.

-Creating the files needed for the SSL
+Creating the files needed for SSL

 It is a tool that allows you to create certificates that can be used locally without any configuration.